artsmia/artstories.md/art/charles-vasa-minnesota.md

 ## Art World Star

-Alec Soth once labored in the MIA’s darkroom.
+Alec Soth once labored in Mia’s darkroom.
 Now the museum owns his artwork.
 This photo was displayed at the 2004 Whitney Biennial and in the advertising for the show.
 A *New York Times* reviewer singled out Soth as a “discovery.”
 The rest is history.

 ## Where’s the Mississippi?